ShaikMohammadUsman/Computer-Vision/README.md

 --> Dilations(To Increase the Size of Foreground Objects)

-Chapter-2(Face and Eye Detection Using OpenCV)
+Chapter-2(Face and Eye Detection on Image)
 =============================================
 We performed Face and Eye Detection in Image using Haar Cascade Classifiers.